alexwcrafter/ayokawebstatus/content/issues/2022-11-29-switching-servers.md

   - Shinbayo
 severity: down
 ---
+*Update* - We’ll continue to try to get the image uploading service online again.
+Other than that all services are back online

 *Update* - Manga Server is now online again.

 *Update* - Pastebin is now online again.